Saturday, February 8, 2025

 Status Update

 Completed surveys continue to come in, and we are excited to be approaching our goal for Phase 1.
-If you have already completed a survey, then thank you!
-If not, would you consider joining us?
-The survey can now be found at:

 Some Exciting Early Results...